derekelkins/ipgcc/README.md

 ### Interval Inference

-Interval inference is done as described in the paper (but not actually implemented in the code artifact).
+Interval inference is done as described in the paper.
 The paper doesn't actually describe the array case, i.e. `for`.
 Since I allow `A.START`/`A.END` rules following an array term can use the same rules as if they followed a plain non-terminal case.

 In a nutshell, for a non-terminal `A`, the term `A` becomes `A[Prev.END, EOI]` where `Prev` is the non-terminal immediately preceding `A`.
 If a terminal immediately precedes `A`,